-- (i) The 'Claims & Expenses Pool' is a matching, or closely matching amount, of the Fund in Cash (including Cash Plus) and/or Term Deposits with maturity dates within expected claim payment dates, to meet both known and likely current claims, and 12month expected SEGC expenses. - (ii) The 'Capital Pool' is remainder of the Fund and invested over a longer time horizon.
+The 'Claims & Expenses Pool' is a matching, or closely matching amount, of the Fund in Cash (including Cash Plus) and/or Term Deposits with maturity dates within expected claim payment dates, to meet both known and likely current claims, and 12-month expected SEGC expenses.
+The 'Capital Pool' is remainder of the Fund and invested over a longer time horizon.

-The 'Claims & Expenses Pool' is currently invested in the UBS Short-Term Fixed Income Fund (previously know as UBS Cash Plus Fund) and the bank account.
+The 'Claims & Expenses Pool' is currently invested in the UBS Short-Term Fixed Income Fund and the bank account.

-The 'Capital Pool' is currently invested in both the UBS Short-Term Fixed Income Fund and the Schroder Real Return CPI Plus 5% Fund.
-For this pool, the target allocation of the Fund to the Schroder Real Return fund is 60%, with an allowable range of 40% to 65%, with the remainder held in the UBS Short-Term Fixed Income Fund.
-No change was made to the investment mix during the 2019/2020 financial year.
+The 'Capital Pool' is currently invested in both the UBS Short-Term Fixed Income Fund and the Schroder Real Return Fund.
+For this pool, the target allocation of the Fund to the Schroder Real Return Fund is 60%, with an allowable range of 40% to 65%, with the remainder currently held in the UBS Short-Term Fixed Income Fund.
+During the coming year, SEGC intends to reallocate investments to bring the funds in line with its revised risk appetite.
+This is likely to include the introduction into the asset mix of a new product offering.

 The UBS Short-Term Fixed Income Fund aims to provide a return, after ongoing fees, in excess of the Bloomberg AusBond Bank Bill Index when measured over rolling 12 month periods.
 The UBS Short-Term Fixed Income Fund invests in bank deposits, bills of exchange and equivalents, corporate and structured floating rate notes and mortgage backed floating rate notes.
 SEGC considers that, given current cash rates and RBA's YCC, the expected return from this fund is likely to be minimal.
+During the coming year SEGC intends to reallocate these monies to a different product offer more in line with the revised risk appetite of the fund.

-The Schroder Real Return CPI Plus 5% Fund aims to achieve a return of 5% per annum (before fees) in excess of Australian inflation over rolling three year periods.
+The Schroder Real Return Fund aims to achieve a return of 4% to 5% per annum (before fees) in excess of Australian inflation over rolling three year periods.
 Australian inflation is defined as the RBA trimmed mean.
-The Schroder Real Return CPI Plus 5% Fund invests in a range of underlying investment pools, including fixed-income and equity type securities.
+The Schroder Real Return Fund invests in a range of underlying investment pools, including fixed-income and equity type securities.
 The investments are held in predominantly traditional assets with no leverage and with strict limits on exposure to liquidity constrained alternatives.
-SEGC considers that, given current market and economic conditions, the expected return from this fund is unlikely to match CPI plus 5%.